anttisalonen/progbook/rst/lang.rst

 | Haskell    | 10         | Compile error | Compile error                            |
 +------------+------------+---------------+------------------------------------------+

 We see the result makes sense when inputting a number for all languages.
 When inputting "5" as string, C interprets this as a pointer and undefined behaviour ensues.
-Javascript implicitly converts the string to a number, which works when the string is indeed a number but returns "NaN" otherwise.
+JavaScript implicitly converts the string to a number, which works when the string is indeed a number but returns "NaN" otherwise.
 When passing a string to the function in Python, Python interprets the multiplication as a multiplication of the string, hence duplicating the string.
 Haskell and Java refuse to work with the string input.

 The above can be summarised by categorising the language type systems by how dynamic the typing is (static vs. dynamic), and the strength (strong vs. weak).